catzkorn/blog/content/resume.md

 ### Software Development Student

-- Built applications in variety of languages, including Ruby, Rails, JavaScript, SQL (PostgreSQL, ActiveRecord) and Go
+- Built applications in variety of languages, including Ruby, Rails, JavaScript, SQL (PostgreSQL, ActiveRecord) and Go.
-- Deployed to, and interacted with, cloud platforms including AWS, GCP and Heroku
+- Deployed to, and interacted with, cloud platforms including AWS, GCP and Heroku.
-- Integrated CI/CD workflows using Github Actions and Travis-CI on Github
+- Integrated CI/CD workflows using Github Actions and Travis-CI on Github.
-- Development driven by Agile project management principles using Github Projects and Miro
+- Development driven by Agile project management principles using Github Projects and Miro.

 ## University of Southampton (2014 - 2019)